dtcenter/MET/docs/Users_Guide/reformat_point.rst

 This section describes how to run the ASCII2NC tool.
 The ASCII2NC tool is used to reformat ASCII point observations into the NetCDF format expected by the Point-Stat tool.
 For those users wishing to verify against point observations that are not available in PrepBUFR format, the ASCII2NC tool provides a way of incorporating those observations into MET.
 If the ASCII2NC tool is used to perform a reformatting step, no configuration file is needed.
 However, for more complex processing, such as summarizing time series observations, a configuration file may be specified.
 For details on the configuration file options, see :numref:`config_options` and example configuration files distributed with the MET code.

 Initial versions of the ASCII2NC tool supported only a simple 11 column ASCII point observation format.
-It currently supports point observation data in the following formats: the default 11 column format, little_r format, `SURFace RADiation (SURFRAD) <http://www.esrl.noaa.gov/gmd/grad/surfrad/>`_ and Integrated Surface Irradiance Study (ISIS) formats, the Western Wind and Solar Integration Study (WWSIS) format, the `AirNow DailyData_v2, AirNow HourlyData, and AirNow HourlyAQObs formats. <https://www.epa.gov/outdoor-air-quality-data>`_, and the `AErosol RObotic NEtwork (AERONET) versions 2 and 3 format. <http://aeronet.gsfc.nasa.gov/>`_  WWSIS data are available by request from National Renewable Energy Laboratory (NREL) in Boulder, CO.
+It currently supports point observation data in the following formats: the default 11 column format, little_r format, `SURFace RADiation (SURFRAD) <http://www.esrl.noaa.gov/gmd/grad/surfrad/>`_ and Integrated Surface Irradiance Study (ISIS) formats, the Western Wind and Solar Integration Study (WWSIS) format, the `AirNow DailyData_v2, AirNow HourlyData, and AirNow HourlyAQObs formats. <https://www.epa.gov/outdoor-air-quality-data>`_, the `National Data Buoy (NDBC) Standard Meteorlogical Data format. <https://www.ndbc.noaa.gov/measdes.shtml>`_ and the `AErosol RObotic NEtwork (AERONET) versions 2 and 3 format. <http://aeronet.gsfc.nasa.gov/>`_  WWSIS data are available by request from National Renewable Energy Laboratory (NREL) in Boulder, CO.

 MET version 9.0 adds support for the passing observations to ascii2nc using a Python script with the "-format python" option.
 An example of running ASCII2NC with Python embedding is included below.